The Queenan Law Firm

 After a divorce, determining which parent or parents have custody over a child is one of the most contentious processes that a parent can go through.
 Child custody arrangements are often heavily based on facts and based on specific information.
 Custody proceedings can be some of the most contentious and heavily litigated cases in the state.

-At Queenan Law, we work to ensure that a parent's rights to their child and the child’s best interest are being met and maintained.
+At Queenan Law, our Dallas child custody lawyers work to ensure that a parent's rights to their child and the child’s best interest are being met and maintained.
 We know that having access to your child is important to you as a parent, therefore we will work diligently to meet and resolve your legal concerns in any custody matter.
-To set up a free legal consultation about your child custody law matter, call the Queenan Law Firm at (817) 719-8082.
+To set up a free legal consultation about your child custody law matter, call the Queenan Law Firm at (817) 476-1797.

 As noted above, the Texas Courts have a strong preference for a joint custody arrangement, however, there are times when the Court will determine that it is in the best interests of the child for only one parent to have custody of the child.
 In these cases, the court will name one parent as the Sole Managing Conservator.
 Generally, the court will uphold its preference towards a joint managing conservatorship unless there is evidence of domestic violence or child abuse.
 Examples of some of the reasons that a court might order one of the parents to be the sole managing conservator of a child include the following situations or circumstances: